Connecting a Magento 1.x (Community, Professional, or Enterprise) account to ShipStation requires three separate steps:

 When you complete your check out, click Install on the confirmation page.
 Once installed, you may want to configure the ShipStation Magento settings to set how certain data will be sent to ShipStation.

-2.)
-Once that finishes, you'll need to now create a user for the app to use when connecting the two systems.
+Once the extension is installed, you'll need to create a user for the app to use when connecting the two systems.

-3.)
-Now, click on the Add New User button.
+Click on the Add New User button.

-5.)
-Once you've done that, simply click on the Save User button.
+Click on the Save User button.

-Head to your Account Settings (the gear icon in the upper right).
+Head to your Account Settings (the wrench icon in the upper right).